Welcome to My Homepage

 -

-Revealing how crystalline-to-amorphous transition occurs in perovskite oxides electrocatalysts, revising the traditional principles of materials design for electrosynthesis (Science Advances, 2021);
+Revealing how crystalline-to-amorphous transition occurs in perovskite oxides electrocatalysts, revising the traditional principles of materials design for electrosynthesis (Science Advances, 2021; The First Author);

 -